 Note that while there is no guarantee that you’ll get taken off the waitlist, your spot is reserved at the workshop — there will be space for you as long we get sufficient numbers of the other role by the registration deadline. (unless the registration page explicitly stated that the role was at capacity.)

 If you are on the waitlist because TinkerBal was already at full capacity when you registered, you’ll only get a spot in the workshops if someone else cancels.
-We encourage you to consider coming to Boston anyway for the weekend: whether or not you get a spot in the workshops, there will be lots of social dancing and you can do fun Boston things during the days!
+We encourage you to consider coming to Boston anyway for the weekend: whether or not you get a spot in the workshops (and people DO get in off the waitlist, every year, sometimes at the very last minute), there will be lots of social dancing and you can do fun Boston things during the days!

 Should I come to Boston even if I got waitlisted?

 Absolutely yes!
-There is usually at least one last-minute cancellation, so you never know.
+People DO get in off the waitlist, every year, sometimes at the very last minute, so you never know.
 Even if you don’t get a spot in the workshops, come to Boston anyway for the weekend — there will be lots of social dancing in the evenings and you can do fun Boston things during the days!
 Check out our Boston Activities page for ideas!